DGh0st/Flixer/README.md

 The following **optional** features are implemented:

-- [ ] User sees an error message when there's a networking error.
+- [x] User sees an error message when there's a networking error.
 - [ ] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
+- [x] User can search for a movie. (non-case sensitive)
-- [ ] All images fade in as they are loading.
+- [x] All images fade in as they are loading.
-- [ ] Customize the UI.
+- [x] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!

+    - [x] Dismiss keyboard on tap or table view swipe.

+    - [x] Hide search bar by default, keyboard search tap and view tap while search bar is empty.

+    - [x] Attempt to load data on app start for convenience.

 ## Video Walkthrough